-To support the students with making their choices we will be providing all the relevant information in the form of a virtual Options Evening on Tuesday 19th January starting at 6pm on the school website.
-All the information from this event, including the Options Booklet, will remain available on the website throughout the options process.
+To support the students with making their choices we provide all the relevant information on the school website, as previously mentioned.
 We strongly advise that both parents/carers and students read this information carefully to be fully informed.

-We also have a Year 8 parents evening on Thursday 4th February, when parents and students will be able to get further advice from individual subject teachers, should they need it.
+We also have a Year 8 parents evening on Thursday 3rd February, when parents and students will be able to get further advice from individual subject teachers, should they need it.
+Students are also free to speak to any teachers, or other staff in school, to get advice about their choices at anytime in the process.